Chronology of Virginia Affairs of Honor

 30 May 1676 account Mr. John Bland in case of Giles Bland [Copy] (21V126-7)..Mr.
 John Bland Merchant settled two of his Brothers in VA both dying but one leaving widow sent son Giles “whom he had bredd a merchant” to settle (126)..argument between Thomas Ludwell and Giles Bland “after they had dranke plentifully”.. “being in Drinke” Bland resents aspersiosn on his father “having both dranke of ye same Cupp and being transported with passion” exchanged gloves and agreed to duel next morning..but of £500 fine appeals to his Maj mercy court intended “rather to deter him from the like Rash Actions for the tyme to come, then to Ruin him” (127)

-8 Jun 1676 Minutes CTP [CEB 104:p.133]..Answer Thomas Ludwell to Bland’s Petition [question whether this date not necessarily connected]..reports Bland came to house “being heated with Wine & brandy” came with Sir Henry Chicheley “to shelter themselves from the approaching night”..and drink “not in any quantity which might heat either party” (21V129)..”with all who know him he hath ever passed under a better character than that of being a Drunkard or forcing others to be so” (130)..”As to the pretended Challenge as the Respondt knew better what was becoming the place he exercised than to give or accept a challenge from any man” (130)..rather Bland next morning before Ludwell risen took glove..find L500 for affront to Assembly by nailing glove and note on door (130) [note Ludwell has to prove both that Bland did not act under influence of spirits and that Ludwell no part in instigating duel]
+8 Jun 1676 Minutes CTP [CEB 104:p.133]..Answer Thomas Ludwell to Bland’s Petition ..reports Bland came to house “being heated with Wine & brandy” came with Sir Henry Chicheley “to shelter themselves from the approaching night”..and drink “not in any quantity which might heat either party” (21V129)..”with all who know him he hath ever passed under a better character than that of being a Drunkard or forcing others to be so” (130)..”As to the pretended Challenge as the Respondt knew better what was becoming the place he exercised than to give or accept a challenge from any man” (130)..rather Bland next morning before Ludwell risen took glove..find L500 for affront to Assembly by nailing glove and note on door (130) [note Ludwell has to prove both that Bland did not act under influence of spirits and that Ludwell no part in instigating duel]

 On Bland, see “The Case of Giles Bland, 1676,” Virginia Magazine of History and Biography 21 (1913): 126-35.